Morse boundaries of 3-manifold groups

 \section{Free product with empty Morse boundary}

 In this section we prove Theorem \ref{theorem:empty_morse_boundary}.
+That is, we prove that if $G$ and $H$ are finitely generated groups such that $G$ is not hyperbolic and $H$ is infinite and has empty Morse boundary, then $\mb (G\ast G) \cong \mb (G\ast H)$.
 To do so, we need to construct a bijection from $G$ to $G\times H - \{1\}$ that can be viewed as a geodesic local bijection.

-We want that the preimage of every element $(g, h)$ lies on the to $g$ corresponding ray $\lambda_g$, using a baseline $\lambda$ that captures the Morseness of $h$.
-Thus in the first part of this section, we construct a sequence of geodesic lines $\lambda^1, \lambda^2, \lambda^3,$ and so on whose Morseness is increasingly bad.
-In the second part of this section we then use these geodesic lines to construct the bijection from $G$ to $G\times H -\{1\}$ and show that it indeed can be viewed as a geodesic local bijection.
+In the first part of this section, we construct a sequence of geodesic lines $\lambda^1, \lambda^2, \lambda^3,$ and so on whose Morseness is increasingly bad.
+In the second part of this section we then use these geodesic lines to construct a bijection $q$ from $G$ to $G\times H -\{1\}$.
+Namely, we require that for (most) elements $(g, h)$, the preimage $q^{-1}(g, h)$ lies on the to $g$ corresponding ray $\lambda^i_g$, where $i$ depends only on $h$.
+We then show that $q$ indeed can be viewed as a geodesic local bijection.
 Lastly, we apply the results from Section \ref{section:homeo_tools} to show that the constructed bijection induces a homeomorphism of the Morse boundaries of $G*G$ and $G*H$.

 Theorem 1.2 of \cite{graph_of_groups1} states that the Morse boundary of a free product only depends on the Morse boundary of its factors.
 Hence, if the Morse boundary of $G$ is empty, the statement follows directly.
 Thus for the rest of this section we assume that $\mb G$ is not empty.
 Let $\mc G$ and $\mc G'$ be the graph of groups corresponding to the free products $G*G$ and $G*H$ respectively.
 In particular, their underlying graphs $\Gamma$ and $\Gamma'$ consist of two vertices $0$ and $1$ joined by an edge.
 The graph of groups $\mc G$ and $\mc G'$ are trivial Morseless stars and hence are Morse preserving.
 This allows us to use the tools developed in previous sections.
 Also observe that the vertex groups $G_0$ and $G_1$ are both isomorphic to $G$ and we assume that $G_0'$ is isomorphic to $G$ while $G_1'$ is isomorphic to $H$.